Digitizing scrapbook with camera and laptop.

 The good news is that every common problem has a solution.
 Whether you're dealing with fragile materials, a mountain of albums, scanner issues, or a tight schedule, there are practical steps you can take.
 The key is to anticipate these challenges and have a plan ready.
 Think of this section as your troubleshooting guide.
 We’ll walk through the most frequent issues people face and give you clear, simple ways to work through them.
 That way, you can spend less time feeling stuck and more time enjoying the process of bringing your family’s stories into the digital age.

-Working with Delicate Pages
+What to Do with Torn or Delicate Pages

 If your scrapbooks have seen better days, with brittle paper and crumbling corners, a flatbed scanner might do more harm than good.
 The pressure of the lid and the need to flip the album can cause damage.
 For these fragile treasures, it’s better to photograph each page.
 Use a good quality camera, like a DSLR, set up on a tripod or copy stand directly above the open page.
 This method avoids any physical contact with the scanner glass.
 Make sure you have even, soft lighting to prevent glare.
 If this sounds too involved, our professional album scanning service is designed to handle delicate materials with the utmost care, ensuring your memories are preserved safely.